Keyhole filled with a colorful grid mosaic against a purple background

 Word clouds stop at surface-level frequency, leaving leaders to guess what actually moves the needle.

-• Impact quantification - Calculate exactly how much each theme drags (or lifts) NPS/CSAT
+• Impact quantification: Calculate exactly how much each theme drags (or lifts) NPS/CSAT

-• Hierarchy mapping - Split parent/child themes so root causes aren't hidden under vague keywords
+• Hierarchy mapping: Split parent/child themes so root causes aren't hidden under vague keywords

-• Segment layering - Reveal which customer groups feel it most and where revenue risk concentrates
+• Segment layering: Reveal which customer groups feel it most and where revenue risk concentrates

 The difference is tangible.
-When Melodics, a music learning platform, applied this approach, leadership conversations changed overnight.
+When Melodics, a music learning platform, needed to build their product roadmap, they evaluated traditional survey tools first.

 Armed with that evidence, the team knew exactly where to focus development resources: fix the lag that actually moved scores, not the feature requests that dominated mentions.